(Last Updated On: August 10, 2018)

-If you are interest in treating back pain caused by trigger points I recommend you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
+If you are interested in treating back pain caused by trigger points I recommend you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
 If you suffer from unresolved back, hip, buttock and leg pain I highly recommend this book.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
-Relieving trigger points have helped many people resolve their pain issues.
+Relieving trigger points in have helped many people resolve their back and hip pain issues.
 This book is a must-have for anyone interested in finding the cause and treating muscle pain.

 The Theracane Massager is a self-treatment massage tool for use on those hard to reach areas on the neck, shoulders, back, hips and legs.
 The Trigger Point Therapy Workbook has diagrams showing how to use the Theracane to treat hard to reach areas.